Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: RESULTS AND DISCUSSIONS

 Other than E$^1_{2g}$ and A$_{1g}$ modes, the Raman spectrum of MoS$_2$ samples contains interlayer phonon modes that appear in the low-frequency range (below 50 cm$^{-1}$).
-Shear mode (SM) and layer breathing mode (LBM) originate from in-plane and out-of-plane vibrations of both S and Mo atoms, respectively, as shown in Figure \ref{Figure2}(a).
+Shear mode (SM) and layer breathing mode (LBM) originate from in-plane and out-of-plane vibrations of both S and Mo atoms, respectively, as shown in Figure \ref{Figure3}(a).
 These modes are absent in the monolayer.
 The temperature coefficients of these interlayer modes in MoS$_2$ are not extensively studied as other Raman modes, primarily due to their relatively weaker intensity and the requisite of a more complex experimental setup with access to ultra-low frequencies and better spectral resolution.\cite{maity2018temperature,kim2021temperature} Here, we analyze the temperature dependence of low-frequency Raman modes of bi-, tri- and few-layer MoS$_2$ flakes.
-Figure \ref{Figure2}(b) displays the variation in the peak position of low-frequency modes as a function of temperature.
-Both shear and layer breathing modes show redshift due to anharmonicity and increased interlayer separation at higher temperatures.\cite{maity2018temperature} The temperature coefficients of low-frequency modes are given in Table SI.
-The $ \chi_T$ values of interlayer modes are much smaller than that of the high-frequency intralayer modes.
+Figure \ref{Figure3}(b) displays the variation in the peak position of low-frequency modes as a function of temperature and the values of the first-order temperature coefficients are given in Table SI.\cite{SuppMat} Both shear and layer breathing modes show redshift due to anharmonicity and thermal expansion at higher temperatures.\cite{maity2018temperature} However, the $ \chi_T$ values of interlayer modes are much smaller than that of the high-frequency intralayer modes since these layers are coupled via weak Van der Waals force.
+The thermal expansion along the out-of-plane direction is negligible because the effect of temperature on the interlayer distance is considerably weak.
+Therefore, the contribution of crystal thermal expansion to the temperature coefficient can be ignored for the layer breathing mode.\cite{kim2021temperature} This justifies the small temperature coefficient value of layer breathing mode.
+In contrast, the shear mode is affected by thermal expansion, giving rise to a relatively larger temperature coefficient than the breathing mode.
+Additionally, the temperature coefficients of low-frequency modes can also depend on the interlayer interaction strength.
+The difference in the first-order temperature coefficient of the shear mode for 2H and 3R polytypes could be a manifestation of the difference in their interlayer coupling strength.
 The $ \chi _T$ value of the shear mode reduces their magnitude as the layer number increases.